developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 **IMPORTANT**:
 * **To prevent use of search**, Zebra recommends using this tag _and_ removing the search app from the User Mode screen.
 * **Display of the camera app icon on the Admin home screen can be delayed** by as much as five seconds after unlocking the screen following a configuration change.
+* **If no search shortcut exists on the device lock screen**, use of this tag is not required.
+* **On some devices running Nougat (except TC20/TC25), disabling access to the camera and/or search apps from the lock screen also might disable them from the User-Mode screen**, even if camera/search usage is permitted on the device.
+To prevent this issue, use the [Screen Lock Type](/mx/devadmin/#screen-lock-type) parameter of DevAdmin CSP and disable the lock screen by selecting the "None" option.

 <!-- 5/1/18- issue fixed, section removed per eng.
 **Note**: Disabling access to the search app from the lock screen also disables it from the User-Mode screen on some devices, even if search is explicitly allowed in User Mode.
 This occurs if the device is rebooted from the lock screen.
 There are two options for preventing this.
 See User-Mode Search Usage section below.